thepeopleseason/995callister/README.md

 * The shutoff valve for the hose bib on the Southside of the house is next to the water heater.

+* I adjusted the scald guard as requested, but if you desire a different setting, you'll want to pry the temperature control plate off of the faucet housing then use a philips-head screwdriver to remove the piece blocking the guard.
+Take a picture of the current setting before attempting to adjust the scald guard, so you know your starting point.

 * The fireplace is a gas fireplace, but requires D cell batteries to start.
 To change the batteries, lift the bottom metal face of the fireplace and pull out.